jhui/jhui.github.io/_posts/2017-03-05-Generative-adversarial-models.markdown

 * Generator: A deep network generates realistic images.
 * Discriminator: A deep network distinguishes real images from computer generated images.

-We often compare these GAN networks with a counterfeiter (generator) and a bank (discriminator).
+We often compare these GAN networks as a counterfeiter (generator) and a bank (discriminator).
 Currency are labeled as real or counterfeit to train the bank in identifying fake money.
 However, the same training signal for the bank is repurposed for training the counterfeiter to print better counterfeit.
 If done correctly, we can lock both parties into competition that eventually the counterfeit is undistinguishable from real money.

 ### Generator